Roy Hilligenn: Training and competitions

 Hilligenn won his 1st place title in a novice weightlifting meet in 1943.
 He was in the 148-pound weight class and performed a 160 press, 160 snatch, and 240 clean and jerk.
 He went on to win the Mr. South Africa title in 1943, 1944, 1946, and 1976 (at the age of 54).

 In 1951 Hilligenn began training for the Mr. America competition under Ed Yarick in Oakland, who had worked with former Mr. Americas (including Steve Reeves in 1947 and Jack Delinger in 1949).
 The Yarick Gym included both bodybuilding training and weight-lifting, and Hilligenn spent two months training with Yarick as well as living in Yarick's home and with his wife Alice.
 During the months before the Mr. America competition, Hilligenn was training six days a week, with three days dedicated to bodybuilding and three days dedicated to Olympic lifts, and often including two training sessions a day.
 With the help of Yarick's training, he went on to win the 1951 Mr. America competition.
 In the 1950s, while Hilligenn was winning the most titles, his body weight fluctuated between 175 and 185 pounds.

 List of competitions

 Personal records while training

 Photos of Hilligenn performing a 500 lb one-arm deadlift.

 Sexual battery convictions

 Hilligenn who had worked as a masseur at his Hernando County clinic was convicted of sexually assaulting two of his female clients.
-He was also hired as a personal trainer for a St. Petersburg family and was accused of fondling a 21-year old female member of the family.
-Between 1987–1989, Hilligenn served two years in prison on two accounts of sexual battery and three accounts of assault.
+He was also hired as a personal trainer for a St. Petersburg family and was accused of fondling a 21-year-old female member of the family.
+Between 1987 and 1989, Hilligenn served two years in prison on two accounts of sexual battery and three accounts of assault.
 In 1991, Hilligenn was convicted of sexual battery and sentenced to 10 years in prison.
 He was released in 1999.